pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 [`pentaho.config.spec.IRule`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRule'}}).
 Typically,
 configurations are provided as the value returned by an AMD/RequireJS module.
-This module needs to be advertised to the configuration system by registering it with `pentaho/modules`, as an instance of type [`pentaho/config/spec/IRuleSet`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRuleSet'}}).
+The configuration module needs to be registered with `pentaho/modules`, as an instance of type [`pentaho/config/spec/IRuleSet`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRuleSet'}}).